littlefs-project/littlefs/README.md

 flushes all the data to memory and ensures that the next read fetches the data from memory, otherwise data integrity can not be guaranteed.
-If the `write` function does not perform caching, and therefore each `read` or `write` call hits the memory, the `sync` function can simply return 0.
+If the `write` function does not perform caching, and therefore each `read` or `write` call hits the memory, the `sync` function can be `NULL` or simply return 0.

 ## Design